ts-oas/ts-oas/README.md

 > _default: false_

-Uses schemas as references, corresponding to their type references.
+Defines references for schemas  based on their type references.

 #### `titles`

 > _default: false_

-Provides `title` field in each schema which is filled by it's corresponding field name or type name.
+Provides a `title` field in each schema, filled with its corresponding field name or type name.

 #### `ignoreRequired`

 > _default: false_

-Ignores `required` field in all schemas.
+Ignores the `required` field in all schemas.

 #### `ignoreErrors`

 > _default: false_

-Ignores errors in typescript files.
-May introduces wrong schemas.
+Ignores errors in Typescript files.
+May introduce wrong schemas.

 #### `uniqueNames`

 > _default: false_

-Replaces a hash for every type name to avoid duplication issues.
+Replaces every type name with a unique hash to avoid duplication issues.

 #### `tsNodeRegister`

 > _default: false_

-Uses `ts-node/register` as a runtime argument.
-It enables you to directly execute TypeScript on Node.js without precompiling.
+Uses `ts-node/register` as a runtime argument, enabling direct execution of TypeScript on Node.js without precompiling.

 #### `nullableKeyword`

 > _default: true_

-Provides `nullable: true` for nullable fields, otherwise set `type: "null"`.
+Provides `nullable: true` for nullable fields; otherwise, set `type: "null"`.

 #### `defaultContentType`

 > _default: "\*/\*"_

-Default content type for all the operations.
-Can be overwritten case by case (See the annotations section.).
+Sets the default content type for all operations.
+This can be overridden case-by-case (see the annotations section).

 #### `defaultNumberType`

 > _default: "number"_

-Default schema type for number types.
-Can be overwritten case by case (See the annotations section.).
+Sets the default schema type for number values, which can be overridden case-by-case (see the annotations section).

 #### `customKeywords`

-Custom keywords to consider in annotations.
+A list of custom keywords to consider in annotations.

 #### `customKeywordPrefix`

 > _default: "x-"_

-Prefix that should be added to all `customKeywords`.
+The prefix added to all `customKeywords`.

 #### `schemaProcessor`

-A function that will run over each generated schema.
+A function that runs over each generated schema.

 ## Inspirations

 `ts-oas` is highly inspired by [typescript-json-schema](https://github.com/YousefED/typescript-json-schema).
 While using the so-called library, it took lots of workarounds to create compatible OpenAPI v3.0 specs.
-For example, modifying output schemas enforced us to use schema-walker tools which added lots of overhead in our scripts (Despite of compatible OpenAPI schemas in `ts-oas`, there is a schema-processor custom function as an option as well).
+For example, modifying output schemas enforced us to use schema-walker tools which added lots of overhead in our scripts (Despite of compatible OpenAPI schemas in `ts-oas`, we added a schema-processor custom function as an option as well).

-Connecting Typescript types to serializer and validators to cut down the developing times, was the main purpose of developing this tool.

 ## Contributing

-Any contributions are welcome.
+Contributions of any kind are welcome!

 <details><summary>TODOs</summary>